 2015 - To be titled

-In the fall of 2015, visual anthropologist and professor in the Faculty of Social Sciences at the University of Victoria, Dr. Andrea Walsh, invited Elder of the Tsarlip community and renown Coast Salish artist Charles Temosen Elliott to join her in teaching ANTH 305: Anthropology of the Arts as the Visiting Artist.
+In the fall of 2015, visual anthropologist and professor in the Faculty of Social Sciences at the University of Victoria, Dr. Andrea Walsh, invited Elder of the Tsartlip community and renowned Coast Salish artist, Charles Temosen Elliott, to join her in teaching ANTH 305: Anthropology of the Arts as the Visiting Artist.

 Charles taught the students the fundamental design elements of Coast Salish art and how they are applied in two- and three-dimensional forms.
 In class, he used a Salish spindle whorl to introduce students to three-dimensional Salish design.
 Temosen then took the class to the campus courtyard to study the S’YEWE History Pole that he carved and painted in 1999.
 There, the students also learned the story of SWIW,LES (young Coast Salish man) to whom the Creator gifted the ability to foretell the future and become a S’YEWE.